EvanHerman/wp-themeular/README.md

 ##### To Do:
 * Work on child menu items in the main_nav
+* Work on edit/delete functionality
-* Prepare for WP REST API  v2
+* Expose widget route endpoint via REST API
+* Work on some form of theme settings page (preferably via customizer)